2 Mobile App Stocks to Buy Now - Cabot Wealth Network

 2 Mobile App Stocks to Buy Now

+People are spending more and more time (too much?) browsing apps on their phones.
+As a result, these mobile app stocks are thriving.

 Mobile applications, better known simply as “apps,” have become a $5 trillion industry.
 If you have a smartphone, chances are you spend a lot of time thumbing through various apps—probably more time than you’d like.
-Worldwide, people spent 1.6 trillion hours using apps in 2016, a figure that’s expected to more than double, to 3.6 trillion hours, by 2021.
+Worldwide, people spend more than 3 trillion hours collectively on their apps.
 That’s a great trend for the companies that own and publish mobile apps.
 And it bodes quite well for mobile app stocks.

 You already know the companies that make the most money from apps.
 Those would be Apple (AAPL), Google (GOOG) and Netflix (NFLX).
 But those aren’t “app stocks,” per se.
 They are multi-pronged, multinational, globally recognized juggernauts who make money from a variety of sources, and aren’t necessarily driven by their app-related businesses.
 Plus, their stocks are well known—comprising three-fifths of the so-called FAANG stocks—and, thus, their greatest growth periods are behind them.

 Mobile app stocks, by my definition, are companies that not only derive a significant portion of their revenue from app sales and advertising on their apps, but that are perhaps most identified with their mobile app(s).
-Thanks to the recent market correction and ongoing volatility, there aren’t as many mobile app stocks faring well today as there were three or four months ago.
+Thanks to the recent correction and ongoing stagnation in tech stocks, there aren’t as many mobile app stocks faring well today as there were four of five months ago.
 But the following two have held up quite well – which means they’re set up for much bigger runs once the market regains its footing.

 Two Mobile App Stocks to Buy

-All thanks to the scientifically developed, time-proven OptiMo Trading System that doubled our readers’ money year over year.

-Cabot Top Ten Trader features the market’s strongest and most profitable stocks on both a short-term and long-term basis, handpicked based on the fundamentals and best low-risk entry points.Click here to find out more.

-Mobile App Stock to Buy #1: Pandora Media, Inc. (P)
+Mobile App Stock to Buy #1: Snap Inc. (SNAP)

-For most of its life as a public company, Pandora has been a disaster.
-Shares of the music-streaming app—currently ranked No. 35 in the Apple App Store’s mobile app rankings—tanked right out of the gates after its 2011 IPO.
-Pandora stock gained steam after bottoming at 7 in late 2012, rising as high as 37 in February 2014.
-Then the bottom fell out again, as the stock plummeted for two straight years, dipping as low as 8 in early 2016.
-After some sideways action in 2017, P stock gapped down again about a year ago, this time to 4.
-It was still at 4 last April.
-Then it did this:
+When it came public in 2017, Snap Inc. – which owns the photo and video sharing application Snapchat, which is currently ranked No. 4 in the Apple App Store’s mobile app rankings – tanked right out of the gates, and didn’t hit bottom until late 2018.
+Since then, it’s gone nowhere but up, from a low 5 per share to the mid-60s as of this writing.
+The stock is up 179% in the last year and 26% year to date, despite the malaise in most other growth stocks.
+Analysts expect the company to increase sales by 55% this year and to turn profitable for the first time, at 22 cents per share.
+And SNAP has beaten estimates by a wide margin in three straight quarters.
+Even trading just off all-time highs, and at a sky-high valuation, SNAP looks like a buy here.

 Mobile App Stock to Buy #2: PayPal (PYPL)

 Founded in 1998, PayPal didn’t start out as an app.
 But since rolling out its own app, and subsequently buying emerging peer-to-peer payment rival Venmo in 2014 (as part of an $800 million acquisition of Braintree), the company has grown.
-In 2017, PayPal’s top- and bottom-line growth both exceeded 20% for the first time since 2012 (full-year 2018 earnings aren’t due out until later this month).
+PayPal’s sales growth topped 20% last year for just the second time in the last decade, and EPS growth reached 71%, a five-year high.
+And the shift to mobile payments is only accelerating, and the market has plenty of room left to grow, at least in America: only 23% of U.S. mobile users have used a mobile wallet to pay in-store, according to Statista.

 PYPL came public in July 2015 after being spun off from eBay (EBAY).
 In its first 18 months, the stock didn’t really go anywhere.
-But it found its footing in early 2017, and the stock has more than doubled in the last two years.
+But it found its footing in early 2017, and the stock hasn’t looked back since; it’s more than tripled since the March 2020 Covid market crash bottom, as the pandemic has only sped up the mobile payments trend here in the U.S. The result is a stock that just keeps etching new highs.

-The PayPal and Venmo apps are taking up an increasingly large slice of the pie, accounting for 37% of total payment volume.
-The growth in Venmo is what has really fueled PayPal’s growth; the platform processed more than $17 billion in payments in the third quarter of 2018 alone, up 78% from the same quarter a year ago.
-CEO Dan Schulman called Venmo “the preferred way for millennials to manage and move their money.”

 PayPal has made more than a few appearances in our momentum stocks advisory, Cabot Top Ten Trader.
 I expect it to make quite a few more appearances in the years ahead.